-This post is sponsored by AARP through their campaign to #DisruptAging.
+This post is sponsored by AARP through its campaign to #DisruptAging.
 All opinions are my own.

 My mother grew up in a middle class family in a diverse, but racially segregated Midwestern city during the 1950s and 60s.
 My grandparents were determined to give her, my aunts and my uncle every opportunity life had to offer.